 To better ensure continuity and consistency in curriculum we plan to work within grade level and department teams to leverage peers in supporting teachers.
 A process to capture lesson plans each year is going to be implemented to ensure continuity.
-The high number of teacher vacancies is being addressed by adding resources to be able to spend more time recruiting high quality teachers and also ensure that teachers who do not have a clear credential, are on the path to completing all necessary steps.
-As our IEP scholars were identified as ATSI, we will continue to focus on their individual needs towards affecting academic achievement.
+The high number of teacher vacancies is being addressed through adding resources to be able to spend more time recruiting high quality teachers and also ensure that teachers who do not have a clear credential, are on the path to completing all necessary steps.
+We also realized that decreasing enrollment over the past few years, along with the teacher shortage, was affecting our ability to offer a wide-range of AP courses.
+To ensure that scholars are able to graduate college and career ready, we will implement the Panther Pipeline which is a dual enrollment program to offer advanced college-level courses to eligible scholars.
+This program will include counseling support from the community college to better support scholars.

 A report of the Total Estimated Actual Expenditures for last year's actions may be found in the Annual Update Table.
 A report of the Estimated Actual Percentages of Improved Services for last year's actions may be found in the Contributing Actions Annual Update Table.
-Table.